2br-2b/storybot-legal/TOS-draft.md

 ## 8. Specific Service Terms

-### a.
-Storybot

 StoryBot enables you to create fun stories, and we would love for you to use it.

-StoryBot's basic service is free, and we offer paid plans that add advanced features. **We don’t own your content, and you retain all ownership rights you have in the content you post to your website.** However, be responsible in what you publish.
-In particular, make sure that nothing prohibited (like spam, viruses, or serious threats of violence) appears on your website.
+StoryBot's basic service is free, and we offer paid plans that add advanced features. **We don’t own your content, and you retain all ownership rights you have in the content you post or write on Discord.** However, be responsible in what you publish.
+In particular, make sure that nothing prohibited (like spam, viruses, or serious threats of violence) appears in your stories.

 If you find a story that you believe violates these Terms, please join our support server and let us know.
+If there is reasonable suspicion of misuse, we may look at the story there and take appropriate action (as determined by us in our sole discretion).
+See [our privacy policy](https://github.com/2br-2b/storybot-legal/releases/latest) for more details.

 **License.** By uploading or sharing Content, you grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, reproduce, modify, distribute, adapt, store, and use the Content solely for the purpose of providing and improving our products and Services.

-**Removing Content.** If you delete Content, we’ll use reasonable efforts to delete it, but you acknowledge that backed-up versions of the Content or references to the Content may still be stored
+**Removing Content.** If you delete Content, we’ll use reasonable efforts to delete it, but you acknowledge that backed-up versions of the Content or references to the Content may still be stored.
+These will be deleted when they are no longer needed.
+If you want us to delete your data from backups too, join our support server and notify us.

 **Prohibited Uses.** Your and your story must comply with [Discord's Terms of Service](https://discord.com/terms).